navarrotech/esink/README.md

 - **TABLE_NAMES** - Applies to both MySQL and PostgreSQL.
 A string of comma separated table names that you want to have monitored.
 For example "users,table_2,pushNotifications"
 - **AUTH_TABLE** - The table that your auth token lives in.
 - **AUTH_COLUMN** - The column linked to the table in AUTH_TABLE, that your auth token lives in.
 Can be a JWT, session security token, etc.
+- **FILTERS** - A comma separated string of table.column values to remove before publishing to the browser.
+For example: "user.password,user.reset_password_token,table_name.column_name"
 - **TABLE_AUTH_COLUMN_ROUTING** - Stringified JSON that defines auth rules.
 See below.

 **TABLE_AUTH_COLUMN_ROUTING**